www.sosierrapfc.org Southern Sierra Prescribed Fire Council

 Natural ignitions are those caused by natural events, such as lightning, and not by any anthropogenic (human caused) actions.
 Under Title 17 definitions (California regulations for the Air Resources Board), a natural ignition managed for resource benefits is considered to be a prescribed fire, and as such, would subject the burn to the requirements of Title 17.
 These requirements may include the submittal of a Smoke Management Plan to the local Air District or ARB.

 Cultural fire is a form of prescribed fire.
 Cultural fire is the intentional application of fire and smoke to create and sustain ecosystems and plant communities, including especially culturally defined resources (food and materials as well as aesthetic and spiritual resources) within those systems and communities.
 Like prescribed fires with biophysical resource objectives, cultural burning may include such goals as enhancing wildlife habitat or water resources, but cultural fires may also address aesthetic goals (such as creating a “park-like” landscape) and fulfill spiritual obligations.
-[Editor note: Fire may also be applied to restore and enhance culturally important plant resources important to Native American traditional practices].
+[Editor's note: the use of prescribed fire in this context is related to traditional Native American uses of fire to restore and enhance culturally important plant resources, such as basketweaving plants].
 Distinguishing features of cultural fire regimes include specific patterns of fire seasonality, frequency, intensity, severity, site selection, ignitions, controls, and smoke application.

 (The definitions above are from the bylaws document for the Southern Sierra Nevada Prescribed Fire Council, in progress).